The Art of the Arrival Window

-And if you’ve ever been on the receiving end of that kind of window, you know exactly what it does to your nervous system.
+And if you’ve ever been on the receiving end of that kind of window, you know exactly what it does to you.

 You don’t relax.
 You don’t commit to anything.
-You kind of just hover in this low-grade state of readiness that isn’t quite peace and isn’t quite stress.
-It’s just… suspended.
+You hover in this low-grade state of readiness that isn’t quite peace and isn’t quite stress.
+Just suspended.

 We hate not knowing.

-I’ve watched this play out in so many rooms.
-Homeowners who weren’t even that upset about the delay — they were upset about the silence.
-Clients who could handle the pivot — they just needed someone to tell them it was coming.
+I’ve watched this play out in so many situations.
+Homeowners who weren’t even that upset about the delay.
+They were upset about the silence.
+Clients who could handle the pivot.
+They just needed someone to tell them it was coming.
 People who would have been completely fine if someone had just sent a text.

 That’s it.
 That’s the whole thing.
 Not a formal apology.
-Not an explanation with three paragraphs.
-Just a signal that says: I see you waiting.
+Not a three paragraph explanation.
+Just a signal that says I see you waiting.
 I haven’t forgotten you.
 Here’s what’s true right now.

 That’s not operational logistics.
 That’s emotional design.